-Schedule 2 — Schedule 2 by-laws
+Schedule 2 — Conduct by-laws

-[s.
-42(2)]

-[Heading amended: No. 19 of 2010 s.
-4.]

-[Heading deleted: No. 58 of 1995 s.
-88(1)(b).]
+[Heading inserted: No. 30 of 2018 s.
+98.]

-1. Vehicles
+1. Vehicles and parking

+(1) An owner or occupier of a lot must take all reasonable steps to ensure that the owner’s or occupier’s visitors comply with the scheme by-laws relating to the parking of motor vehicles.

-A proprietor, occupier, or other resident of a lot shall not park or stand any motor or other vehicle upon common property except with the written approval of the strata company.
+(2) An owner or occupier of a lot must not park or stand any motor or other vehicle on common property except with the written approval of the strata company.

+[By-law 1 inserted: No. 30 of 2018 s.
+99.]

-2. Obstruction of common property
+2. Use of common property

+An owner or occupier of a lot must —

+(a) use and enjoy the common property in such a manner as not unreasonably to interfere with the use and enjoyment of the common property by other owners or occupiers of lots or of their visitors; and

+(b) not use the lot or permit it to be used in such manner or for such purpose as causes a nuisance to an occupier of another lot (whether an owner or not) or the family of such an occupier; and

+(c) take all reasonable steps to ensure that the owner’s or occupier’s visitors do not behave in a manner likely to interfere with the peaceful enjoyment of an owner or occupier of another lot or of a person lawfully using common property; and

-A proprietor, occupier, or other resident of a lot shall not obstruct lawful use of common property by any person.
+(d) not obstruct lawful use of common property by any person.

+[By-law 2 inserted: No. 30 of 2018 s.
+100.]

 3. Damage to lawns etc. on common property

-Except with the approval of the strata company, a proprietor, occupier, or other resident of a lot shall not —
+Except with the approval of the strata company, an owner or occupier of a lot must not —

-(a) damage any lawn, garden, tree, shrub, plant or flower upon common property; or
+(a) damage any lawn, garden, tree, shrub, plant or flower on common property; or

-(b) use any portion of the common property for his own purposes as a garden.
+(b) use any portion of the common property for the owner’s or occupier’s own purposes as a garden.

+[By-law 3 amended: No. 30 of 2018 s.
+101.]

-4. Behaviour of proprietors and occupiers
+4. Behaviour of owners and occupiers

-A proprietor, occupier, or other resident of a lot shall be adequately clothed when upon common property and shall not use language or behave in a manner likely to cause offence or embarrassment to the proprietor, occupier, or other resident of another lot or to any person lawfully using common property.
+An owner or occupier of a lot must be adequately clothed when on common property and must not use language or behave in a manner likely to cause offence or embarrassment to an owner or occupier of another lot or to any person lawfully using common property.

-5. Children playing upon common property in building

-A proprietor, occupier, or other resident of a lot shall not permit any child of whom he has control to play upon common property within the building or, unless accompanied by an adult exercising effective control, to be or to remain upon common property comprising a laundry, car parking area or other area of possible danger or hazard to children.
+[By-law 4 amended: No. 30 of 2018 s.
+102.]

+[5.
+Deleted: No. 30 of 2018 s.
+103.]

 6. Depositing rubbish etc. on common property

-A proprietor, occupier, or other resident of a lot shall not deposit or throw upon that lot or any other lot or the common property any rubbish, dirt, dust or other material likely to interfere with the peaceful enjoyment of another proprietor, occupier or resident or of any person lawfully using the common property.
+An owner or occupier of a lot must not deposit or throw on that lot or any other lot or the common property any rubbish, dirt, dust or other material likely to interfere with the peaceful enjoyment of an owner or occupier of another lot or of any person lawfully using the common property.

 [By-law 6 amended: No. 58 of 1995 s.
-88(2).]
+88(2); No. 30 of 2018 s.
+104.]

-7. Drying of laundry items
+7. Drying of laundry items and signage

-A proprietor, occupier, or other resident of a lot shall not, except with the consent in writing of the strata company —
+An owner or occupier of a lot must not, except with the consent in writing of the strata company —

 (a) hang any washing, towel, bedding, clothing or other article on any part of the parcel in such a way as to be visible from outside the building, other than for a reasonable period on any lines provided by the strata company for the purpose; or

-(b) display any sign, advertisement, placard, banner, pamphlet or like matter on any part of his lot in such a way as to be visible from outside the building.
+(b) display any sign, advertisement, placard, banner, pamphlet or like matter on any part of their lot in such a way as to be visible from outside the building.

+[By-law 7 amended: No. 30 of 2018 s.
+105.]

 [Former by-law 8 repealed: No. 58 of 1995 s.
 88(3).]

 8. Storage of inflammable liquids etc.